-- Describe how the organization defines effective organizational leadership. - How does management put their philosophy and beliefs into practice for themselves and how is this reflected in the EHS management system?
+- Describe how the organization defines effective organizational leadership and explain practical measures leaders have taken to achieve success.
+Provide examples. - How does management put their philosophy and beliefs into practice for themselves and how is this reflected in the EHS management system?